A conjecture on the relationship between critical residual entropy and finite temperature pseudo-transitions of one-dimensional models: Conclusions.

 \section{Conclusions.}

-Although few one-dimensional models exhibit the phase transition, recently were investigated a pseudo-critical temperature in one-dimensional spin models\cite{Isaac,pseudo}.
-There is a number of models exhibiting pseudo-transition, like the Ising-Heisenberg spin models with a variety of structures\cite{torrico,torrico2,Galisova,on-strk,strk-cav}.
-Here we report an intrinsic relation between zero temperature phase boundary residual entropy and pseudo-transition.
-In general, the residual entropy increases in the interface where occurs the phase transition.
-What means the system increased its accessible states in the interface compared to adjacent states.
-However, there exist some cases where the phase boundary entropy remains equal to the largest residual entropy of neighboring states, and the entropy is given by $\mathcal{S}=\ln\left[\max\left(g_{1,0},g_{-1,0}\right)\right]$.
-Our main result dwells in a simple condition to recognize pseudo-transition.
-If the phase boundary residual entropy is continuous at least from the one-sided limit, then analytical free energy exhibits a pseudo-transition.
-To show this property, we have considered two Ising-Heisenberg spins models, one frustrated model in a coupled double tetrahedral chain and another unfrustrated diamond chain.
+Although few one-dimensional models exhibit the phase transition\citep{kittel,chui,dauxois,sarkanych}, this phenomenon is related to some null elements of the transfer-matrix, which leads to a non-analytic free energy.
+Nevertheless, pseudo-critical temperatures have recently been investigated in one-dimensional spin models\citep{Isaac,pseudo}.
+Therefore, there are several models exhibiting pseudo-transitions, such as Ising-Heisenberg spin models with a variety of structures\citep{torrico,torrico2,Galisova,on-strk,strk-cav}.

+We propose here a relationship between critical residual entropy at zero temperature and pseudo-transition.
+In general, residual entropy increases at the interface where the phase transition occurs at a critical point.
+Which means the system increases its ground state degeneracy in the interface compared to adjacent states.
+In contrast, there are few cases where CRE remains equal to the largest residual entropy of neighboring states, here CRE is given by $\mathcal{S}_{c}=\ln\left[\max\left(g_{1,0},g_{-1,0}\right)\right]$.
+So our main result dwells in a simple argument to recognize a pseudo-transition.
+If the zero temperature residual entropy is continuous at least from the one-sided limit at critical point, then analytical free energy keep in sight the evidences of a pseudo-transition at finite temperature around critical point.
+In order to show the aforementioned property, we considered two Ising-Heisenberg spin models: one frustrated model in a coupled tetrahedral chain and another unfrustrated diamond chain.

-Finding pseudo-transition in more realistic systems would be a fascinating investigation.
-However, this would be a tough numerical task, even seeing vestiges of pseudo-transition, one could confuse with a true phase transition.
-In this sense, the condition of the phase boundary entropy is essential.
-Because we can apply this condition at zero temperature, and searching for the continuity of entropy would be a more easy task, compared to the study full thermodynamic quantities.
-Once found the entropy is continuous in at least from the one-sided limit.
-Thus, for analytic free energy we can observe a pseudo-transitions at a finite temperature around a specific region using numerical techniques.
+Finding pseudo-transition in more realistic systems, like the quantum Heisenberg model, would be a fascinating investigation.
+Nevertheless, this would be a cumbersome numerical task at finite temperature.
+However, searching for residual entropy at zero temperature should be an easier task than studying the complete thermodynamics of the model.
+Only after this analysis would it be possible to study thermodynamics for a particular condition previously analyzed at zero temperature.
+In this sense, it would be interesting whether the condition of the phase boundary entropy still holds.
+Assuming our argument is still valid, we can apply this condition at zero temperature and look for continuity of residual entropy, which would be a more manageable task than studying the complete thermodynamics of the model.